LituanicaSAT-2: LituanicaSAT-2 technical overview

 LituanicaSAT-2 is consisting of three main modules: a science unit with the FIPEX (Flux-Φ-Probe Experiment) sensor for "QB50", a functional unit with NanoAvionics Command and Service module plus power unit and an experimental unit with the "green" propulsion system.

 LituanicaSAT-2 is commanded by NanoAvionics SatBus 3C1 which is a main system bus unit based on high-performance, low power consumption STM ARM Cortex 32 bit architecture that integrates 3 in 1 functionality on a single board.
-The propulsion sub-system is designed to provide 0.3N thrust and up to 200 m/s of delta V. The fuel used is a contemporary green monopropellant fuel blend based on ADN.
-It gives 252s of Isp, has a density of 1.24 g/cm3 with a chamber temperature of 1600 °C. Key fuel selection factors were non-toxicity, stability and benign handling properties at the same time giving very similar or even better performance as a worldwide proven hydrazine monopropellants.
+The propulsion sub-system is designed to provide 0.3N thrust and up to 200 m/s of delta V. The fuel used is a contemporary green monopropellant fuel blend based on ammonium dinitramide (ADN).
+It gives 252 s of Isp, has a density of 1.24 g/cm3 with a chamber temperature of 1600 °C. Key fuel selection factors were non-toxicity, stability and benign handling properties at the same time giving very similar or even better performance as a worldwide proven hydrazine monopropellants.
 Current TRL is at level 5/6.

 The power generation of LituanicaSAT-2 is provided by 4 fixed and 4 deployable mono crystalline silicon solar panels custom designed and manufactured by NanoAvionics.
 The panels are able to reach an efficiency of 20%.

 LituanicaSAT-2 structure is custom designed by NanoAvionics and manufactured locally.
 The structure is made of 7075 aluminium alloy with hard anodized surfaces.
 Some of LituanicaSAT-2 parts were 3D-printed using special materials approved for aerospace industry.

 Launch

-On 23 June 2017, the satellite was launched into sun-synchronous orbit via PSLV.
+On 23 June 2017, the satellite was launched into Sun-synchronous orbit via PSLV.
 The propulsion tests were successfully executed on 5 July.